Provide secure, accurate, and delightful access to Sourcegraph for both external and internal customers.

 We review the backlog of action items during each sprint review.
 We discuss the outcomes of the items from this list completed in given sprint and the team makes recommendations about what action items should be added to the next iteration.

-Our team tracks paid time off (PTO) using our a shared Google Doc.
+Our team tracks paid time off (PTO) using our PTO by Roots and sharing transparently with the team via our #iam-internal slack channel.
 This transparency ensures that we accurately plan sprints and on-call rotations.
 We encourage team members to add their PTO to this calendar as early as possible.
-Please make sure you submit PTO via Roots as well.

 We encourage our team to take as much time off to feel refreshed and energized at work, as outlined in our benefits section.
 Sick days and other urgent PTO does not need to be added to this document.